-Social Work Research, Policy and Practice course introduces research methods and analysis techniques that are used to examine issues in the policy and practice of social work and social welfare.
+This course introduces research methods and analysis techniques that are used to examine issues in the policy and practice of social work and social welfare.
 It reviews qualitative and quantitative approaches with an emphasis on community needs research, participatory research and the development of interview schedules and questionnaires.
-The methods examined in this course will be linked to substantive policy and practice issues that reflect the economic, social and personal circumstances of people and communities in northern, remote and First Nations communities.
+The methods examined in this course are linked to substantive policy and practice issues that reflect the economic, social and personal circumstances of people and communities in northern, remote and Indigenous communities.
 Note: SOCW 634 must be successfully completed prior to enrolling in SOCW 609 and HHSC 703.

-SOCW 635-3: Social Work Philosophy and Ethics
+SOCW 635-3 Social Work Philosophy and Ethics

-Social Work Philosophy and Ethics critically assesses the ethical issues involved in carrying out the tasks of social work practice, policy and research.
-Using the Social Work Code of Ethics as a starting point, these practices, policy and research roles are considered in the context of northern and remote social work.
+This course critically assesses the ethical issues involved in carrying out the tasks of social work practice, policy and research.
+Using the Social Work Code of Ethics as a starting point, these practice, policy and research roles are considered in the context of northern and remote Social Work.
 The course reviews different theoretical approaches to social work.

-SOCW 637-3: Advanced Practice Methods
+SOCW 637-3 Advanced Practice

-This course is designed for graduate students who have worked in social work practice settings but who have not had formal social work training.
-The historical and cultural development of social work practice models will be surveyed with emphasis on contemporary models of practice such as anti-oppressive practice, constructivism, feminist practice, First Nations practice approaches and structural practice.
-Key components of practice such as assessment, intervention planning, advocacy, organizing, recording, confidentiality, evaluation, case management, interdisciplinarity and termination will be studied.
-Taken every other week over the fall and winter semesters.
+This course is designed for graduate students who have worked in social work practice settings but who do not have formal social work training.
+The historical and cultural development of social work practice models is surveyed with emphasis on contemporary models of practice such as constructivism, anti-oppressive practice, feminist practice, Indigenous practice approaches and structural practice.
+Key components of practice such as assessment, intervention planning, advocacy, organizing, recording, confidentiality, evaluation, case management, interdisciplinarity and termination are studied.

-Corequisite: SOCW 632-9
+Co-requisite: SOCW 632-9